teohan-eksi/Eight-Tile-Game/README.md

 # Eight-Tile-Game
-A basic game implemented with HTML, CSS and JavaScript.
+A classic and fun game implemented with HTML, CSS and JavaScript.